AMWA-TV/bcp-008-02/docs/Overview.md

 #### External synchronization status

-The externalSynchronizationStatus property allows devices to expose the health of the sender with regards to its time synchronization mechanisms.
+The externalSynchronizationStatus property allows devices to expose the health of the sender with regards to its synchronization mechanisms.

 Devices MUST report the externalSynchronizationStatus as follows: